PD Operads and Explicit Partition Lie Algebras: Chain models for PD operads

 Write $\mathbf{sSeq}_R^c$ for the full subcategory of $\mathbf{sSeq}_R$ spanned by those symmetric sequences that are tamely cofibrant. \Cref{thm:chain model for exotic composition} implies that there is a zig-zag of monoidal functors

-which exhibits the $\infty$-category $\sSeq^\vee(R)$ as a monoidal localisation of the category of symmetric sequences of chain complexes of $R$-modules at the tame weak equivalences.
-In particular, any dg-operad $\mathbf{P}$ over $R$ defines a PD $\infty$-operad $\PP$, i.e.\ an associative algebra in $\sSeq^{\vee}(R)$, and every dg-algebra over such a dg-operad $\mathbf{P}$ defines a pro-coherent algebra over the corresponding PD $\infty$-operad.
+which exhibits the $\infty$-category $\sSeq^\vee_R$ as a monoidal localisation of the category of symmetric sequences of chain complexes of $R$-modules at the tame weak equivalences.
+In particular, any dg-operad $\mathbf{P}$ over $R$ defines a PD $\infty$-operad $\PP$, i.e.\ an associative algebra in $\sSeq^{\vee}_R$, and every dg-algebra over such a dg-operad $\mathbf{P}$ defines a pro-coherent algebra over the corresponding PD $\infty$-operad.
 The goal of this section is to prove that all PD $\infty$-operads and algebras can be rectified in this way, or more precisely, that the tame homotopy theory of dg-operads presents the $\infty$-category of PD $\infty$-operads.

 We begin by describing the tame homotopy theory of dg-operads and their algebras in more detail.
-Since the existence of model structures on categories of algebras is typically a subtle issue \cite{bergermoerdijk2003, batanin2017homotopy}, we will use the following remark to circumvent this (following e.g.\ \cite{SpitzweckOperads, fresse2009modules}): \begin{remark}[Semi-model categories] Recall that a (left) semi-model structure on a presentable category $\cat{M}$ consists of classes of weak equivalences, fibrations and cofibrations satisfying the usual axioms of a Quillen model category, with the following exceptions (see e.g.\ \cite[Ch.\ 12]{fresse2009modules}): fibrations are only required to have the right lifting property against trivial cofibrations \emph{with cofibrant domain}, and only maps with cofibrant domain factor into a trivial cofibration, followed by a fibration.
+As the existence of model structures on categories of algebras is typically a subtle issue \cite{bergermoerdijk2003, batanin2017homotopy}, we will use semi-model structures, which first appeared in work of Hovey \cite{hovey1998monoidal}: \begin{reminder}[Semi-model categories] Recall that a (left) semi-model structure on a presentable category $\cat{M}$ consists of classes of weak equivalences, fibrations and cofibrations satisfying the usual axioms of a Quillen model category, with the following exceptions (see e.g.\ \cite[Ch.\ 12]{fresse2009modules} or \cite{SpitzweckOperads}): fibrations are only required to have the right lifting property against trivial cofibrations \emph{with cofibrant domain}, and only maps with cofibrant domain factor into a trivial cofibration, followed by a fibration.